ddiazpinto/python-redsys/README.rst

 6. Create and check the response
 --------------------------------
 Create the response object using the received parameters from RedSys.
-This `create_response()` method throws a ``ValueError`` in case of the received `signature` does not be equal to the calculated one using the given merchant_parameters.
+The method `create_response()` throws a ``ValueError`` in case of the received `signature` does not be equal to the calculated one using the given merchant_parameters.
 This normally means that the response **is not comming from RedSys** or that **has been compromised**.